The Livity School

 - Best Educational Building at LABC Building Excellence Awards 2014, London Region

 Haverstock was selected to design a new building for the school in Streatham Hill, a short distance from their old school building in Brixton.
-We worked with the local authority, teachers, and pupils of the school for ten years in order to realise the project which was completed at the start of 2013.
+We worked with the local authority, teachers, and pupils of the school for ten years in order to realise the project.

 The school was officially opened by HRH The Countess of Wessex on 22nd January 2014.